 “Were there no other females of age?”
 Lorna asked, taking a long drink of her juice.

 “My two older sisters are married and have kids.
 My younger sister is too young and I was the only option.
 Trust me, my father tried to get me out of this.
 I do not want to end up with one of those beasts.
 Who knows what they do to the women after they capture them in the Running?
 I’m literally scared to death,” Blythe admitted.
 She’d heard rumors about the shifters but didn’t know which ones to believe and which ones were fake.

 “You’ll be fine.
 Just hide.
 Try to hide your scent and hide somewhere they won’t find you,” Lorna advised.
 “I had a cousin that was in one Running recently and she made it all twelve hours and was released to go home.
 She wed the love of her life two weeks later.
 She was motivated not to be found.
 She didn’t even have to kill anyone.
 Try finding some motivation and stay hidden!”

 “Thanks, I’ll try.
 Do they leave us any time to hide before they release the shifters?”
 Blythe asked, her mind already working on ways to hide her scent and where she’d be better suited to hide.

-"You have five minutes to grab weapons and take off before the shifters will be released.
-This year it is the wolf and lions that will be fighting.
-Next year are the bears and eagles."
+“You have five minutes to grab weapons and take off before the shifters will be released.
+This year it is the canine and feline shifters that will be fighting.
+Next year are the bears and birds.”
 Lorna threw her hair over her shoulder and leaned back in her chair.
 Her salad was gone and she placed a hand over her full stomach.

 “Shifters are not allowed to kill the human women in the arena, but are allowed to defend themselves,” Lorna’s voice turned ominous.